Caffeine (Coffee) During Pregnancy: Is It Safe?

 Moderate consumption will not do any harm.
 So replace a big cup of coffee with a small one.
 But if you want to give up coffee, there are other safer, less-caffeinated alternatives to choose from.

 1. Green tea: Green or herbal teas are low in caffeine.
-They are barely brewed and are your safest bet.
+Drinking green tea in pregnancy is your safest bet as they are barely brewed.

 Green tea is a safe and healthy coffee alternative